-- 2.2.8.1 Automatic lockouts for system devices, including workstations and mobile computing devices (refer to Section 9.2.4 Mobile Computing Devices), after no more than 15 minutes of inactivity. - 2.2.8.2 Automated screen lockouts shall be used wherever possible using a set time increment (e.g., 15 minutes of non-activity).
+- 2.2.8.1 Automatic lockouts for system devices, including workstations and mobile computing devices, after no more than 15 minutes of inactivity. - 2.2.8.2 Automated screen lockouts shall be used wherever possible using a set time increment (e.g., 15 minutes of non-activity).
 In situations where it is not possible to automate a lockout, operational procedures shall be implemented to instruct users to lock the terminal or equipment so that unauthorized individuals cannot make use of the system.
-Once logged on, workforce members shall not leave their computer unattended or available for someone else to use.

-2.2.8.3 When deemed necessary, user logins and data communications may be restricted by time and date configurations that limit when connections shall be accepted.
+Once logged on, workforce members shall not leave their computer unattended or available for someone else to use. - 2.2.8.3 When deemed necessary, user logins and data communications may be restricted by time and date configurations that limit when connections shall be accepted.